billpg/HashBack/README.md

 As this proposal is still in the public-draft phase, I am open to be persuaded that PBKDF2 is not needed and a single round of SHA256 is quite sufficient thank you very much.
 I'm also open to be persuaded that the default number of rounds needs to be significantly higher.

-### Why use a hash at all?
+### Never mind PBKDF2, why use a hash at all?
 Why not make the request a URL and the string expected at that URL?
 (I am grateful to m'colleague Rob Armitage for asking this question.)

 It is necessary for the file retrieved from the client's website to be a hash (instead of a random string) to prevent an attack when a valid authorization request is fraudulently passed along to a third party.
 For example:

-A-to-B: "I am server A. To prove it, I have placed "ABC" at https://A.example/123.txt."
+A-to-B: "I am server A. To prove it, I have placed "ABC" at https://A.example/hashback?id=123"
-B-to-C: "I am server A. To prove it, I have placed "ABC" at https://A.example/123.txt."
+B-to-C: "I am server A. To prove it, I have placed "ABC" at https://A.example/hashback?id=123"
-C-to-A: "GET https://A.example/123.txt", to which A will return "ABC".
+C-to-A: "GET https://A.example/hashback?id=123", to which A will return "ABC".
 C-to-B: "You are successfully authorized."

 From A's point of view, they made a valid request and the request resulted in a single expected GET to the verification URL, presumably from B. As far as A is concerned, there's nothing untoward going on at all.
 By requiring a hash of the authorization header and checking that the 'Host' property is correct, this passing-along attack is prevented.